MetalPetal/MetalPetal/README.md

  A `MTIImage` object is a representation of an image to be processed or produced.
 It does directly represent image bitmap data instead it has all the information necessary to produce an image or more precisely a `MTLTexture`.
 It consists of two parts, a recipe of how to produce the texture (`MTIImagePromise`) and other information such as how a context caches the image (`cachePolicy`), and how the texture should be sampled (`samplerDescriptor`).

-#### MTIImagePromise

-A `MTIImagePromise` is a "recipe" specifying how to create a texture with the specified kernel, parameters, and input.

 #### MTIFilter

 A `MTIFilter` represents an image processing effect and any parameters that control that effect.
 It produces a `MTIImage` object as output.
 To use a filter, you create a filter object, set its input images and parameters, and then access its output image.
 Typically, a filter class owns a static kernel (`MTIKernel`), when you access its `outputImage` property, it asks the kernel with the input images and parameters to produce a output `MTIImage`.